sananth12/ImageScraper/README.txt

 Todo
 ----
-Scraping sites which inject image tags via javascript using PhantomJS or Selenium.
+Scraping sites which inject image tags via javascript by using  PhantomJS or Selenium.